Shape-Adaptive Conditional Calibration for Conformal Prediction via Minimax Optimization: Theoretical Results

 \section{Theoretical Results}

 In this section, we first establish an upper bound for the MSCE of the empirical MOPI set \eqref{eq:sample_minimax_CP}, and then derive specific convergence rates for examples discussed in Section \ref{sec:set_up}.
-After that, we analyze the MSCE of the MOPI set obtained by the smoothed problem \eqref{eq:sample_minimax_CP_smooth_finite}.
+After that, we analyze the set solution to the smoothed problem \eqref{eq:sample_minimax_CP_smooth_finite}.